Puja

 Friday Night Puja – in person at the Brighton Buddhist Centre

 You are warmly invited to weekly in-person Puja at Brighton Buddhist Centre.
 Doors open 6.15pm for prompt 6.30pm start.
 Ends at 7.45pm.
-‘For most of us the central problem in the spiritual life is to find emotional equivalence for our...
+The evening will consist of a short meditation, a short talk on puja, the performance of the Sevenfold...

 puja and offerings